webplatform/docs-wpd/Projects/CSS_Property_Milestone/css_prop_enhancements/index.md

 # [FORM] Under compatibility notes, added less-than/greater-than/equals for explicit relation to version numbers.
 # [TEMPLATE] Removed redundant "See Also" head; used "Related Articles" instead.
 # [TEMPLATE] Pushed Specification info into "Related Articles" area
 # [SKIN] Reformatted most related-article links as 3-column to save space.
-(Can CSS formatting kick in after # of list items exceeds a threshold?)
+(Can CSS formatting kick in after # of list items exceeds a threshold?
+For 3-col format, should kick in with >6 items to prevent orphans.)
 # [FORM] Directly embedded a sample page as an &lt;iframe&gt;.
 This is only a suggested UI.
 Hopefully dabblet sample pages can be presented this way, directly available on the page next to doc that describes it.
 # [FORM] Suggest adding explicit "example" template options for embedded samples, and for images showing the result of CSS formatting described in other code examples.
 (Suggest support for >1 inline image, useful to clarify before/after scenarios.)
 # [FORM] Unclear what "Percentages" template option is intended for "Top-Level Summary", but it is not reflected in the resulting overview table.